 [CMD:CLOSE] - When this is the Key Action, My-T-Soft will close.
+(Also shortcut [CMD:CL] Windows 32/64)

-[CMD:MINIMIZE] - When this is the Key Action, My-T-Soft will Minimize to the Tray (Shell icon).
+[CMD:MINIMIZE] - When this is the Key Action, My-T-Soft will Minimize to the Tray (Shell icon).(Also shortcut [CMD:MN] Windows 32/64)

 [CMD:SAVEPOS] - When this is the Key Action, My-T-Soft will Save the current position to the KBF file (This will not work if the Window, Panel, Button, and Key file option is selected in Global Settings).
 Once the position is saved, the saved top, left setting will be used when this layout is opened in the future.
+(Also shortcut [CMD:SP] Windows 32/64)